 Another challenge presented by terrarium cultivation is that it does not drain as an open pot with drainage holes would.

 Create a sizable substrate layer for drainage.
 You will need to monitor water constantly because your plant must not sit in excess water that the substrate can absorb.
 Also, water your plant at its base and not overhead where water will drizzle over the leaves.

-Learn more in the guide on How to Water a Venus Flytrap.
+Learn more in the guide on How to Water Your Venus Fly Trap.

 Dormancy – Caring for a Venus Flytrap in Winter Months

 Venus Flytraps sleep in the winter months during its dormancy period.
 They enter a period of dormancy that lasts from October through February.
 Their natural habitat is cooler in this period.

 The soil substrate will need to remain moist during dormancy and you can expect the foliage to die off.
 Dead leaves should be removed.

 One challenge will be lowering the temperature within a terrarium enough for your plant to enter dormancy.
 When using an open terrarium, make sure your plant is placed in a location where the temperature measures between 32 ° and 50° Fahrenheit to ensure it rests.